domain-query-language/dql-server/src/server/adapter/parser/handover.md

 - etc...

 This parser should be built like the other parsers.
 It takes in a token stream, then parses the objects, using the object_component parser to parse the components of the objects, meaning the work is primarily focussed on parsing the unique aspects of those objects.

+## Code structure:
+All the code for this component is stored in the parser folder, `/src/server/adapter/parser`.
+Each child folder is named appropriately for what it contains.
+The asts are stored in a single file `src/server/adapter/ast/ast.go`.

 ## How it is built:
 There are three main components